LucasRakotomalala/EIIN839-ECUE-Service-Oriented-Computing-WS/README.md

-# EIIN839 - ECUE Service oriented computing/WS
+# EIIN839 - ECUE Service Oriented Computing/WS

 This repository contains helpers for the exercises and projects of the Service Oriented Computing / Web Services course of Polytech'Nice-Sophia.